omn0mn0m/omn0mn0m.github.io/content/en/home/about.md

 ---
-title: About
+title: "About"
-image: profile.jpg
+image: "profile.jpg"
-weight: "0"
+weight: 8

 ---
 I am a recent undergraduate with a Bachelor of Science in Biomedical Engineering with a minor in Computer Engineering from The George Washington University.
 Some of my areas of interest include embedded control systems, digital design, video game designs, and medicine.
 Currently, I am trying to figure out my life.